kanootoko/digitalModel_provision/README.md

   Takes parameters by query.
 You can set `social_group`, `city_function`, `living_situation` or `district` parameter to specify the request.
 * **/api/provision/ready/municipalities**: returns the list of already aggregated by municipalities provision values.
   Takes parameters by query.
 You can set `social_group`, `city_function`, `living_situation` or `municipality` parameter to specify the request.
 * **/api/list/social_groups**: returns list of social groups.
-If you specify a city_function, only relative social groups will be returned
+If you specify a city_function and/or living_situation, only relative social groups will be returned
 * **/api/list/city_functions**: returns a list of city functions.
-If you specify a social_group, only relative city functions will be returned
+If you specify a social_group and/or living_situation,
+  only relative city functions will be returned
 * **/api/list/living_situations**: returns a list of living situations.
-If you specify a social_group, only relative living situations will be returned
+If you specify a social_group and/or city_function,
+  only relative living situations will be returned
 * **/api/relevance/social_groups**: returns a list of social groups.
 If you specify city_function as a parameter, the output will be limited to social groups relevant to this city function, and significane will be returned for each of them.
 If you specify both city_function and living_situation, then intensity will be returned too.